luismts/100-days-of-blockchain-code/README.md

 ### Day 44: August 30, 2018
 ##### Developing my own game on Ethereum

-**Today's Progress**: Implemented the OpenZeppelin framework for building secure smart contracts
+**Today's Progress**: Implemented the OpenZeppelin framework for building secure smart contracts.

 **Thoughts**: I already new about OpenZeppeling being a framework that helped you write secure smart contracts but I didn't know it did most of the work for you.
 Right now I only have to extend my contract from the OpenZeppelins `ERC721Token` contract.
 The only thing I have to after that is to give the token a `name` and a `symbol` and the boilerplate for the `ERC721` token is already set up!
 And OpenZeppelin works with truffle right out of the box!